diana2341/practiceactiverecord/README.md

 Remember the app is currently not complete.
 It is your job to read the given code and make any necessary changes to establish the proper database, models, and relationships.
 This may even include writing additional migratons and making changes to the current schema.
 A Flight belongs to a Plane, a Flight has many Passengers, and a Passenger has many Flights.
 If your app is complete it will be able to do the following deliverables

-Flight:
+-Flight:

-has a duration_in_minutes
+•has a duration_in_minutes

-has a destination
+•has a destination

-has an origin
+•has an origin

-belongs to Plane
+•belongs to Plane

-has many Passengers
+•has many Passengers

-Flight#duration_in_minutes
+    •Flight#duration_in_minutes

-returns the flight's duration_in_minutes as an integer Flight#origin
+returns the flight's duration_in_minutes as an integer

+    •Flight#origin

-returns the flight's origin as a string Flight#destination
+returns the flight's origin as a string

+    •Flight#destination

-returns the flight's destination as a string Flight#passengers
+returns the flight's destination as a string

+    •Flight#passengers

-returns an array of all of the flight's passengers Flight#plane
+returns an array of all of the flight's passengers

+    •Flight#plane

-returns the plane that belongs to the flight Flight#total_passengers
+returns the plane that belongs to the flight

+    •Flight#total_passengers

 returns the total number of passengers on the flight

-Plane:
+-Plane:

-has a name
+•has a name

-has a num_of_seats
+•has a num_of_seats

-has many flights
+•has many flights

-Plane#name
+    •Plane#name
 returns the planes's name

-Plane#num_of_seats
+    •Plane#num_of_seats
 returns the plane's num_of_seats

-Plane#flights
+    •Plane#flights

-returns an array of all of the plane's flights Plane#passengers
+returns an array of all of the plane's flights

+    •Plane#passengers
-returns an array of all of the plane's passengers Plane#total_passengers
+returns an array of all of the plane's passengers

+    •Plane#total_passengers
 returns the total number of passengers associated with this plane

-Passenger:
+-Passenger:

-has a name
+•has a name

-has many Flights
+•has many Flights

-Passenger#name
+    •Passenger#name
 returns the passenger's name

-Passenger#flights
+    •Passenger#flights

-returns an array of all of the passenger's flights Passenger#planes
+returns an array of all of the passenger's flights

+    •Passenger#planes
-returns an array of all of the passenger's planes Passenger#total_flight_time
+returns an array of all of the passenger's planes

+    •Passenger#total_flight_time
 returns the passenger's total duration_in_minutes from all of the passenger's flights